 The annual James Sutherland History Lecture shares exceptional work on the history of structural engineering.
-The 2021 lecture will be given by Nina Baker and Fiona Cobb and takes place online.
+The 2021 lecture is given by Nina Baker and Fiona Cobb and takes place online.

 About the James Sutherland History Lecture